dashpay/docs/merchants/getting-started.rst

 - Lowest fees in the industry

 To get started, simply select an online or point of sale payment solution from the lists below.
-If you are unsure, CoinPayments and GoCoin are popular choices for online stores, while Anypay is an incredibly simple solution for retail stores.
+If you are unsure, GoCoin is a popular choice due its support for :ref:`InstantSend <instantsend>`, while CoinPayments supports the largest range of online shop software.
+Anypay is an incredibly simple solution for retail stores, and also supports InstantSend.
 Larger integrations may require some customisation.
-This documentation also describes the :ref:`administrative <merchants-administrative>` and :ref:`technical
-<merchants-technical>` steps required to integrate various Dash
+This documentation also describes the :ref:`administrative <merchants- administrative>` and :ref:`technical <merchants-technical>` steps required to integrate various Dash services.
-services.

 Payment Processors
 ==================